 This post contains affiliate links.

 Parents often allow their kids to drive around the yard in their Power Wheels.
 Or perhaps, let the tots drive these ride-on toy cars at full speed until they reach the end of the driveway.
-But have you ever wondered how far most Power Wheels could go?
+But have you ever asked yourself the question, how far can most Power Wheels could go?

 Of course, being able to go that far will depend on the model of Power Wheels you have, the terrain, the level of charge and condition of your battery, and the speed at which you're driving.
-Follow along as we discuss just how far a Power Wheels can go!
+Follow along as I discuss just how far Power Wheels can go!

 How Far Can a Power Wheels Go?